 The WIPs also evaluate the current legal, regulatory, programmatic, financial, staffing and technical capacity to deliver the implementation of reductions sufficient to achieve the target loads in the Bay TMDL.
 As part of their evaluation, the Bay watershed jurisdictions considered whether additional reductions could be achieved with existing capacity (funding, authorities and sustainability).
 The evaluation of existing capacity includes programs and rules, a comprehensive assessment of current point source permitting/treatment upgrade schedules and funding programs, nonpoint source control funding, existing permitting and incentive-based programs and regulations.
 Specific efforts include the use of the National Environmental Information Exchange Network (NEIEN) to seamlessly exchange information between existing federal, state or district databases and the suite of CBP decision support tools.
 Tracking data and models will be used, along with ambient monitoring data, to assess WIP and milestone commitments and progress.

 The jurisdictions and EPA, through the WIPs and evaluations of the WIPs, respectively, identified gaps between their current capacity and the capacity they estimate is necessary to fully attain the interim and final nutrient and sediment target loads for each of the 92 segments of the Bay TMDL.
-Such gaps that the jurisdictions continue to address through the Phase III WIPs include:
+Such gaps that the jurisdictions continue to address through Phase III WIPs implementation and other efforts include:

 Financial capacity to oversee and implement municipal separate storm sewer systems (MS4s) and other stormwater programs.